-One 50kV line from Gisborne Substation in Massey Rd.
+Carnarvon Comprises: One 50kV line from Gisborne Substation in Massey Rd.
 A second teed 50kV line from the Port Substation that can also connect to Parkinson Street Substation.

 The 50kV bus at Carnarvon includes a 50kV circuit breaker allowing operation as a closed ring.
-There are two 3-phase 50/11kV 12.5MVA transformers, each 50% loaded and an 11kV board comprising 2 incomers, a bus tie and 9 feeders.
+There are two 3-phase 50/11kV 12.5MVA transformers, each 50% loaded.